Seattle passes ‘Bea’s Law’: City employees can now use paid family-care leave when a child dies

 The Alders are likely not done advocating for others in Bea’s name.
 They have connected with other bereavement-time advocates locally and in Washington D.C.
 “We are in it to see what can be done,” Rachel said.

-Mosqueda said paid family-leave laws across the country need to be updated to include this paid bereavement time, especially given the high rates of pregnancy-related deaths for women of color.
+Mosqueda said bereavement time laws across the country need to be updated or created, especially given the high rates of pregnancy-related deaths for women of color.
 The Centers for Disease Control and Prevention recently released a study showing that American Indian/Alaska Native and black women are about three times as likely to die from pregnancy-related causes as white women.

 “I think you will see other cities and states around the country look at what we did here,” Mosqueda said.